ChainSafe/Multix/squid/README.md

 SQD_DEBUG=sqd:processor:mapping

 # rococo
-BLOCK_START=3510000 # this is the starging block of the indexer PREFIX=42 # the ss58 prefix for the chain RPC_WS="wss://rococo-rpc.polkadot.io" # a WS endpoint to connect to a blockchain ARCHIVE_NAME="rococo" # optional - must be empty or set to the archive name if part of the @subsquid/archive-registry'
+BLOCK_START=3510000 # this is the starting block of the indexer PREFIX=42 # the ss58 prefix for the chain RPC_WS="wss://rococo-rpc.polkadot.io" # a WS endpoint to connect to a blockchain ARCHIVE_NAME="rococo" # optional - must be empty or set to the archive name if part of the @subsquid/archive-registry'